DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 \end{align}
 $$

-There are several equivalent ways to arrive to the bound generate above and the variable fixing machinery.
+There are several equivalent ways to arrive to the bound generate above and the variable fixing machinery, in Hammer's paper he shows us four.
 The local consistency LP relaxation of the pairwise binary problem gives the same roof-dual value, and so does the max-flow/min-cut construction discussed below.
 But Hammer's LP is the one I find easiest to understand: rewrite the objective as a lower bound plus nonnegative leftovers.
 In the graph view, the labels are much easier to read: after the max-flow/min-cut solve, the residual graph tells us which literals are forced.
 That is the version Hercules actually uses.
 The LP is mainly useful here because it explains what lower bound is being optimized.

 This is why the roof dual is so useful as a preprocessor.
 It is not just giving a lower bound; it is giving direct information about which variables can be removed from the branch and bound problem before the tree is even created.
 Even better, this pass can be iterated, and it can find new variables to provably fix.